Primary Teachers' Collective Agreement

 1.6.16 For the purposes of Part 9 and Appendix 4 of this Agreement, ’30 school weeks’ shall mean 150 school days.

-• 1.7 Declaration Pursuant to the State Sector Act
+• 1.7 Declaration Pursuant to the Education and Training Act

-• Pursuant to section 75 of the State Sector Act 1988 the Secretary acting pursuant to the delegated authority of the State Services Commissioner has declared that all of the conditions contained in this Agreement are actual conditions of employment provided that the Secretary may from time to time give approval to the salary rates or allowances being treated as minimum rates where there is agreement to this between the employer and any of its employees.
+• Pursuant to section 595 of the Education and Training Act 2020 the Secretary acting pursuant to the delegated authority of the Public Service Commissioner has declared that all of the conditions contained in this Agreement are actual conditions of employment provided that the Secretary may from time to time give approval to the salary rates or allowances being treated as minimum rates where there is agreement to this between the employer and any of its employees.